lily-brewis/digital-writing-folio/exercises.md

 Although I feel like I only scratched the surface with this one, glitch was easy enough to use and poses a possibility for my creative project, which is still in the very, extremely early stages of a pre-brainstorm.

+##Making a dadaist poem
+My attempt at a [dadaist poem](https://glitch.com/~chatter-dolomite-expansion) made with glitch

+This was an amusing endeavour, and while the peom produced never really makes any sense, they are always a few good lines.

+"Swan Hill sludge//rolled"
+"dust dust mud"
+"a sunday dust//storm"

+I chose an article reporting on a dust storm in Swan Hill, and while the weather gives a poetic quality, I would be interested to remake this with a piece that has more prominent key words or potential for humour.
+Some of the capitalisation and stray punctuation are slightly distracting also.
+After playing around with the word count per line, and generating what felt like a hundred new poems, it's clear how much you can do with one lousy weather article.